 Why Do Orchid Leaves Become Limp After Repotting?

-You might have noticed that after you repotted your orchid, the leaves started to droop and become limp.
+Now, let’s talk about another scenario that can occur after repotting.
+You might have noticed that after you repotted your orchid, the orchid leaves started to droop and become limp.
 What happened?
 Repotting your orchid was supposed to help it, right?

 Well, there are a couple of reasons why this happens.